veltman/mapstarter/README.md

 If you download the code for your map, it will rely on [D3](http://d3js.org/) for most of the heavy lifting.
 D3 is not compatible with IE8 and below, so if you need to serve old browsers, make sure you include an image fallback of some sort.

 If you already have GeoJSON/TopoJSON, you can run this without an internet connection.
-The only pieces that require an internet connection are importing a shapefile, which currently uses the [ADC ogr2ogr converter](http://ogre.adc4gis.com/), and converting from GeoJSON to TopoJSON.
+The only pieces that require an internet connection are importing a shapefile and converting from GeoJSON to TopoJSON.
 If you want to run it locally, you can clone this GitHub repository and open index.html.

 This will only work on modern browsers, and I wouldn't recommend using it on your smartphone.